Limitations and Improvements of the Intelligent Driver Model (IDM): Counterexamples

 \end{corollary} \begin{proof} The proof consists of showing that the \(L^{1}\) mass of the velocity remains bounded.
 To this end, we estimate the acceleration from above.
 Choose \(t_{1}\in [0,t^{*}]\) so that

-Such a \(t_{1}\) always exists as \(v\) diverges to \(-\infty\) so that for \(s\) close enough to \(t^{*}\) the quadratic term in the previous estimate will always outnumber the affine linear term and \(v_{\text{l}}\) is essentially bounded.
-Then, recalling the definition of the IDM in \cref{defi:IDM_acc} we have for \(s\in [t_{1},t^{*})\)
+Such a \(t_{1}\) always exists as \(v\) diverges to \(-\infty\) so that for \(s\) close enough to \(t^{*}\) the quadratic term in the previous estimate will always outnumber the affine linear term and \(\vl\) is essentially bounded.
+Then, recalling \cref{defi:IDM_acc} of the IDM we have for \(s\in [t_{1},t^{*})\)

 Assuming \(\delta\in\R_{>2}\) divide by $|v(t)|^{\delta-1}$ (this is possible because $v$ is strictly decreasing and $v(t_{1})<-1$), and integrating between $t_{1}$ and $t\in[t_{1},t^{*})$, one has

 Dividing by $-a/2v_{\text{free}}^{\delta}<0$ and letting $t\rightarrow t^{*}$, this gives